Dmgvol/GRUnlocker/README.md

 - Copy GRUnlocker.exe to the save directory and run it from there.
 - It will overwrite the current save.

+#### Starting arguments
+You can start the program with the digit of the choice in the args.

 ## GR save file location
 ```%LOCALAPPDATA%\Ghostrunner\Saved\SavedGames\<long-number>\Ghostrunner.sav```